Through faith, Barbara Bush overcame recent health crises

 A few years ago, Mrs. Bush had open heart surgery to repair a valve.
 It was successful.

-Most recently, this January, both she and President Bush were hospitalized.
+Most recently, in January 2017, both she and President Bush were hospitalized.
 She was being treated for bronchitis while he was admitted for a bout of pneumonia.

 Follow Miya Shay on Facebook and Twitter.